threelittlemonkeys/seq2seq-pytorch/pointer-network/README.md

-# The Transformer
+# Pointer Networks

-A minimal PyTorch implementation of the Transformer for sequence to sequence learning.
+A minimal PyTorch implementation of Pointer Networks.

 Supported features:
 - Mini-batch training with CUDA